org-tigris-jsapar/jsapar/docs/introduction.md

 with the parsed result, we may for example use the LineUtils class that contains a number of convenient methods to get cell values of different types from a Line.

+That is all you need to parse a CSV file.

 The example above is a small simple example.
 For larger files you probably want to implement a different event listener that handles each line immediately as it is parsed.
-This way you will never load the whole content of the input file in the memory.
+That way you will never load the whole content of the input file in the memory.
 If you rather work with your own Java class directly instead of getting Line objects, you probably want to look at the Text2BeanConverter class.

 ## Simple example of composing a CSV file
-The code to use the JSaPar library to compose a file, using the schema above could look like this:
+The code to use the JSaPar library to compose a file, using the same schema as when parsing above, could look like this:
 ```java
 try (Reader schemaReader = new FileReader("examples/01_CsvSchema.xml");
      Writer writer = new FileWriter("out.csv")) {